Hit enter after type your search item

 $ git pull origin master

-The developer 1 completes the task by creating a new footer-feature branch and merged it with the master branch (please see the above section for commands of creating to merging the branches).
+Developer 1 completes the task by creating a new footer-feature branch and merged it with the master branch (please see the above section for commands for creating to merge the branches).

 Finally, he pushes the changes to the remote repository so it is available to the other team members.